ldbc/ldbc_spb_bm_1.0_deprecated/readme.md

   * Use RDFS rule-set
   * Enable context indexing (if available)
   * Enable geo-spatial indexing (if available)

+* Conifgure the benchmark driver to :
+  * ***Generate Data*** - enable phases : loadOntologies, loadReferenceDatasets, generateCreativeWorks
+  * ***Load Generated Data*** - *Generate Data*, enable phase : loadCreativeWorks (generated data can also be loaded manually from folder 'creativeWorksPath/' if database doesn't support automatic loading)
+  * ***Generate Query Substitution Parameters*** - *Generate Data* and *Load Generated Data*, enable phase : generateQuerySubstitutionParameters
+  * ***Validate Query Results*** - to be executed on an empty database, enable phases : loadOntologies, loadDatasets
+  * ***Run The Benchmark*** - *Generate Data*, *Load Generated Data*, *Generate Query Substitution Parameters*, enable phases : warmUp, runBenchmark
+  * ***Run Online Replication and Backup Benchmark*** - *Generate Data*, *Load Generated Data*, *Generate Query Substitution Parameters*, enable phase : runBenchmarkOnlineReplicationAndBackup.
+Also make a full backup prior to running the benchmark for later restore point and implement all scripts in folder 'data/enterprise/scripts/' specific to each database.
+  * ***Check Conformance to OWL2-RL Rule-Set*** - to be executed on an empty database with OWL2-RL rule-set, enable phase : loadOntologies.
+No data generation or loading is required.

 * Benchmark Phases (test.properties)